tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/StateBags/statebags.md

 ## Overview

-The StateBags provides functionality for FiveM resources.
+The StateBags library provides state synchronization between client and server using FiveM's StateBags system for efficient data sharing and automatic network synchronization.

 ## AddEntityChangeHandler (Client)